thomasplangger/art-gallery-webapp/README.md

 The frontend can dynamically switch API bases, allowing incremental migration and flexible deployment.

+The PHP/MySQL layer is deployed directly via cPanel on the production server and isn't included in this repo; this repository contains the FastAPI service layer and frontend.

 This demonstrates:
 - Backend interoperability
 - Progressive system evolution